Aeroperú Flight 603: Accident

-On October 1, 1996, Aeroperú Flight 603 from Miami International Airport had landed at the Lima Airport.
+On October 1, 1996, Aeroperú Flight 603 from Miami International Airport had landed at Jorge Chávez International Airport.
 There were 180 passengers on the first leg of the flight on a Boeing 757.
 Of those, 119 had exited the plane, and the remaining passengers were transferred to another Boeing 757.
-This aircraft took off 42 minutes after midnight (05:42 UTC) on October 2.
+This aircraft took off 42 minutes after midnight (05:42 UTC) on October 2, and the crew immediately discovered that their basic flight instruments were behaving erratically, and reported receiving contradictory serial emergency messages from the flight management computer, including the altitude and airspeed indicator, rudder ratio, mach speed trim, overspeed, underspeed and flying too low.
+The crew declared an emergency and requested an immediate return to the airport.

 The pilots incorrectly believed that they could figure out the actual aircraft altitude by asking the controller, but neither the pilots nor the controller realized that the altitude information displayed on the controller's screen was sent from the aircraft's Mode C Transponder.
 As the transponder was receiving the same erroneous altitude information being displayed on the aircraft's altimeter, the altitude on the controller's display was also incorrect.

 Faced with a lack of reliable basic flight instrument readings, constant contradictory warnings from the aircraft's flight computer (some of which were valid and some were not) and believing that they were at a safe altitude, the crew decided to begin descent for the approach to the airport.
 Since the flight was at night over water, no visual references were available to convey to the pilots their true altitude or to aid their descent.
 As a consequence of the pilots' inability to precisely monitor the aircraft's airspeed or vertical speed, they experienced multiple stalls, resulting in rapid loss of altitude with no corresponding change on the altimeter.
 While the altimeter indicated an altitude of approximately 9,700 ft, the aircraft's true altitude was much lower, low enough that the ground proximity warning system began to send warnings; however, these warnings were not heeded due to the deluge of unreliable warnings.

 The air traffic controller instructed a Boeing 707 to take off and to help guide the 757 in to land, but it was too late.
 The 757's left wingtip clipped the water approximately 25 minutes after the emergency declaration, tearing off part of the left wing.
 The pilots desperately clawed for altitude and managed to get the 757 airborne again for 19 seconds, but due to the damage to the left wing the aircraft rolled over and slammed into the water near-inverted.
-All 70 passengers and crew died and the aircraft was destroyed.
+All 70 passengers and crew perished and the aircraft was completely destroyed.